 About Indiana Kids’ Election

 On Nov.
-6, students across Indiana will elect their own U.S. senator, secretary of state, treasurer and auditor in a show of active citizenship through Indiana Kids’ Election (IKE), an award-winning mock election program.
+3, students across Indiana will elect their own President, Vice President, Governor, Lt.
+Governor and Attorney General in a show of active citizenship through Indiana Kids’ Election (IKE), an award-winning mock election program.
 Sponsored by the Indiana State Bar Association, Indiana Secretary of State and the Indiana Department of Education, IKE is based on the premise that voting is only occasionally done by inspiration, but is more often done by habit.

 Under Indiana law, schools must give instruction on the election process two weeks prior to a general election for grades 6-12.
 IKE helps Indiana schools meet this requirement by providing comprehensive curriculum guides, free of charge, to participating schools.
 Note: The curriculum meets current state academic standards as approved by the Indiana Department of Education.